 Armed with a bit more maturity and its salad days behind it, affiliate wised up in the mid-2000s and focused on quality rather than quantity.
 Just in time too—the U.S. housing market came crashing down in 2008 and consumers became utterly deal-conscious.
 Coupon, deal, rewards and loyalty sites, some of affiliate’s favored offspring, were in demand.
 Affiliate managers took the safe route, hitching their programs to the largest publishers.
 Affiliate saw steady growth during this period, but playing it safe would lead to a new problem.

-The early demise of affiliate
+The demise of affiliate?

-But was affiliate actually “dead?”
+But was affiliate marketing actually “dead?”
 Or did it just need a whole new way to live and operate—in a way that used the knowledge of the past and held a vision for the future based on individual relationships?
 In 2019, a whole new entity, stronger and more powerful than affiliate alone ever was, rose up: partnerships, the major new channel with the next big growth opportunity for enterprises.

-Traditional affiliate is survived by its extended family, the social influencers, content creators, B2B2C programs, sponsorships, strategic business partners, brand ambassadors, corporate social responsibility programs, and yes, the stalwart group of coupon, deal, and loyalty publishers that had been with it from its youth.
+Old school affiliate is survived by its extended family, the social influencers, content creators, B2B2C programs, sponsorships, strategic business partners, brand ambassadors, corporate social responsibility programs, and yes, the stalwart group of coupon, deal, and loyalty publishers that had been with it from its youth.
 In this new world, the partnership channel lets you leverage your partners’ tangible and intangible assets: their audiences, brand equity, physical and virtual spaces, and more, so you achieve maximum growth from this powerful, innovative new revenue channel.
 Long live partnerships!